jwvillain/quickPCR/README.md

   }
 }

-#Create and format annotation file
+#Create and format annotation file.
+Rownames should be the sample names.
+Condition should be in the first (and only) column.
 annotation_df<-data.frame(ZScore_AU_Normalize$Sample_Name,ZScore_AU_Normalize$Condition)
 annotation_df<-distinct(annotation_df)
 rownames(annotation_df)<-annotation_df$ZScore_AU_Normalize.Sample_Name